divyam-kalwar/PRODIGY_ML_04/README.md

 ## Files
 - `Hand Gesture.ipynb`: Jupyter notebook containing the code for data preprocessing, model creation, training, and evaluation.
-- `Hand Gesture.h5`: Saved model weights after training.
+- Save model weights after training.

 Feel free to customize the code and experiment with different hyperparameters to improve performance.